tonyadigwe/DSA-Case-1_Amazon-PR_Analysis/README.md

 The Top 5 Products are listed in the table above.
 Amazon, JBL and Boat BassHeads Products are quite in demand with good ratings.
 All the products fall under the Electronics product Category

+### 🔍 **Amazon Product Review Insights & Recommendations**
+Here are my recommendations following assessment of the data provided and insights inferred;

+* **Prioritize top 5 products and relared Categories** (by rating × review volume) for marketing, bundling, and front-page visibility — they show high trust and demand.
+* **Capitalize on high-discount, high-rated items** by promoting them as “Best Value Picks” to attract price-sensitive but quality-conscious buyers.
+* **Flag low-rated but high-review items** for product or packaging review — frequent complaints may point to design flaws or misleading listings.
+* **Extract key themes from review titles** using text analysis to guide product improvements and feature messaging.
+* **Balance pricing in saturated categories** (e.g., Computers & Accessories) by reviewing performance across ₹200–₹1000 price bands.
+* **Highlight verified purchase reviews** prominently to increase trust and conversion rates.
+* **Set up real-time alerts** for rating drops to trigger faster QA response and protect brand credibility.

+---

+Let me know if you want this adapted into a deck or analytics dashboard summary.

 ## Dashboard

 ![image](https://github.com/user-attachments/assets/d1a63233-cb04-47a3-ab0d-68b284dd7346)